henriquebortoletto/henriquebortoletto/README.md

 :notebook_with_decorative_cover: **Stacks I currently work on**

 - JavaScript and jQuery
-- HTML5 CSS3 and Scss
+- HTML5 CSS3 and SCSS
 - PHP
 - Bootstrap
 - WooCommerce